caktus/tequila/README.rst

 TODO: document that setting source_is_local True will sync the project files from the current directory instead of pulling them from git.

+TODO: document how to set up developer users